 At the age of 21, Minnie resided in Moyer near Connellsville.
 On Nov.
 22, 1899, she married 31-year-old widower Charles H. Halfhill (1868-1904), also of Moyer, and the son of John and Sarah J. Halfhill.
 Justice of the peace William H. Miller performed the nuptials at Uniontown.

-Charles had lost his first wife (Euphemia Boyd) to death just six months earlier, on May 30, 1899, and he brought three children to the marriage to our Minnie -- Goldie Hice, Everett Quincy Halfhill Sr. and Ina Doppelheuer.
+Charles had lost his first wife (Euphemia "Anna" Boyd) to death just six months earlier, on May 30, 1899, and he brought three young children to the marriage to our Minnie -- Goldie Hice Merryman, Everett Quincy Halfhill Sr. and Ina Doppelheuer.

 When the federal census was taken in 1900, Charles and Minnie and the three eldest children resided together in a home they owned in Bullskin Township, where Charles was a laborer at a local brickyard.

-The Halfhills went on to have three children of their own -- John Halfhill, Hobart Halfhill and Laura Belle Shively.
+The Halfhills went on to bear three children of their own -- John Halfhill, Hobart Halfhill and Laura Belle Shively.

 By 1904, the 35-year-old Charles had secured work as a laborer at the W.J.
 Rainey mine at Moyer near Connellsville, and his sixth child Laura Belle had just been born.
 But heartache shook the young family in the morning of Sept.
 21, 1904, when Charles was killed in a fall of slate in the mine.
 Reported the Connellsville Daily Courier: